isamabdullah88/phystrackx/documentation/object_tracking.md

 # Lucas-Kanade Optical Flow Implementation in PhysTrackerX

 ## Overview of Tracking System
 The tracking system in PhysTrackerX uses the Lucas-Kanade optical flow algorithm to track points across video frames.
-The implementation is primarily handled in the `start_tracking()` method of the VideoApp and VideoApp2 class, with support from the VideoProcessor class for frame processing and point/filter management.
+The implementation is primarily handled in the `strack()` method of the VideoApp and VideoApp2 class, with support from the VideoProcessor class for frame processing and point/filter management.

-The object tracking is done by `cv2.calcOpticalFlowPyrLK` in the `start_tracking()` method of the VideoApp classes.
+The object tracking is done by `cv2.calcOpticalFlowPyrLK` in the `strack()` method of the VideoApp classes.

 The filters are only to assist the LK method perform better tracking.